-The total number of hatchery Spring Chinook smolts passing Prosser Dam in all three migration years (2019-2021) was way higher than the wild (natural-origin) populations (Table 6).
+The total number of hatchery Spring Chinook smolts passing Prosser Dam in all four migration years (2019-2022) was way higher than the wild (natural-origin) populations (Table 6).
 Applying the detection rates derived from hatchery Spring Chinook to their wild counterparts (Table 5), the estimates of wild Spring Chinook smolts passing Prosser Dam varied between years.
-Depending on the estimation method, wild outmigration in 2021 out-migration year ranged from 87,880 to 103,103; whereas the range was higher in both previous two years (from 154,530 to 175,427 in 2019; and from 115,300 to 201,313 in 2020).
-The hatchery smolt estimates ranged from 353,239 to 437,370 in 2021 (see table 6).
-The details of the juvenile Spring Chinook passage estimates at Prosser Dam based on different estimators from 1999-2021 are given in Appendix A of this report.
+In the case of the 2022 out-migration year, depending on the estimation method used, the estimates for wild outmigration ranged from 105,936 to 126,537, while the hatchery smolt estimates for 2022 ranged from 282,878 to 333,868 (see table 6).
+The details of the juvenile Spring Chinook passage YKFP Project Year 2022 M&E Annual Report, Appendix C, Prosser Spring Chinook smolt passage estimates at Prosser Dam based on different estimators from 1999-2022 are given in Appendix A of this report.
 The estimates based on the method with temporal strata Pre-May, May, June, Post-June was found to be slightly higher than the estimates based on non-stratified detection rates.